Geneva Summer Program

 Flight

 Students will provide information regarding their preferred airport of departure and return, and their flight arrangements will be booked by the travel arrangement provider through Webster University.
-Furthermore, all students accepted to the program and enrolling in 6.0 credits or more receive the $1,000 WINS Travel Scholarship which will be applied toward the overall round-trip cost of airfare.
+Furthermore, all students accepted to the program are eligible to apply for the $500 WINS Travel Scholarship which will be applied toward the overall round-trip cost of airfare.

 Traveling While Abroad